 It’s Critical to Add Consideration to Changes to Existing Relationships / Contracts

-When you decide your business needs to change something with an existing relationship, you owe it to the success of your business to think through the issues of consideration.
+When you decide that your business needs to change something with an existing relationship, you owe it to the success of your business to think through the issues of consideration.
 If you’re not sure, I strongly encourage you to talk to a competent business attorney in your local jurisdiction.

 Let’s discuss some examples.